fahdfady/yaseer-first-app/CONTRIBUTING.md

 If you encounter any bugs, issues, or have suggestions for improvements, please open an issue on the GitHub repository.
 Provide as much detail as possible, including steps to reproduce the issue and any relevant code snippets.

-## License

-By contributing to [Your Library Name], you agree that your contributions will be licensed under the [LICENSE](link-to-license-file) of the project.

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to us at [email@example.com].
+If you have any questions or need further assistance, feel free to reach out@ [Fahd's Twitter](https://twitter.com/fahddevv).

-Happy coding!
+All blessings to you for trying to be a contributor in the Open Source Community.. much Love <3